namiwang/flutter_animated/README.md

 - [ ] support more formats like APNG and WebP
 - [ ] proper testing
 - [ ] proper example
+- [ ] proper annotation and doc generating